hgzimmerman/HLWNPA/README.md

 * A few runtime error messages.
 * No early return from functions.
 The last statement in the body of a function, if, or loop block will be returned.
 * Type System.
 Runtime checking only.
-* Statements are delimited by `()`, because the language has no concept of order of operations.
 * Functions and structs must be declared in the order they are used.
 * I don't think I have support for functions returning arrays.
-* No floating point support, only signed 32 bit numbers.
+* No floating point support, only signed 32 bit integers for the moment.

 # Actual Features
 * REPL.
-* Supports Functions, while loops, if statements, as well as the primative types: Number (signed 32), String, Booleans, and Arrays (partially).
+* Supports Functions, while loops, if statements, as well as the primative types: Number (signed 32 bit), String, Booleans, and Arrays (partially).
 As well as Structs.
 * Assignment looks like: `let value := 4 * 6`
 * Includes in the form of `include <filename>`.
-The filename path is relative to where the interpreter is called from and requires the extension `.hlw`.
+The filename path is relative to where the interpreter is called from and requires the full file name (including `.hlw`).
+* Operator precedence.

 # Example Program